Review cost estimations in the VMware Deployment Planner

 - Storage Type (Standard/Premium)

-- VM total storage size (GB)
+- VM total storage size (GB) of the source machine

 - Number of DR drills in a year